geobolivia/website/en/documentation/psc.rst

 * iterative development (AGILE).

-Responsabilité du PSC
+PSC responsibility
 ======================

 This document describes how the steering committee (PSC *Project Steering Committee*) geOrchestra determines the membership of a candidate, and makes decisions on all aspects of the project geOrchestra - both technical and non-technical.

-Examples of responsibilities of the PSC but is not exhaustive:
+Examples of PSC responsibilities but is not exhaustive:

 * manage the roadmap ;
-* technical standards and policies (eg coding standards, file naming conventions, etc. ..) ;
+* technical standards and policies (eg coding standards, file naming conventions, etc.) ;
 * provide regular updates to the software geOrchestra ;
 * examination of RFC technical improvement of the software ;
-* infrastructure project (eg, CVS/SVN options, Bugzilla, accommodation, etc. ..) ;
+* infrastructure project (eg, CVS/SVN options, Bugzilla, accommodation, etc.) ;
 * formalization of affiliation with external entities such as OSGeo ;
 * set priorities for the project, particularly in terms of project sponsorship ;
 * the creation and supervision of sub-committees (eg infrastructure projects, training) ;